Supporting Free-Threaded CPython

 Many symbols exposed by PyO3 have GIL in the name

 In the GIL-enabled build, PyO3 uses the Python<'py> type and the 'py lifetime to signify that the global interpreter lock is held.
-In the freethreaded build, holding a 'py lifetime means the thread is currently attached to the Python interpreter but other threads might be simultaneously interacting with the Python runtime.
+In the freethreaded build, holding a 'py lifetime means only that the thread is currently attached to the Python interpreter -- other threads can be simultaneously interacting with the interpreter.

 Exceptions and panics for multithreaded access of mutable pyclass instances

 Data attached to pyclass instances is protected from concurrent access by a RefCell-like pattern of runtime borrow checking.
 Like a RefCell, PyO3 will raise exceptions (or in some cases panic) to enforce exclusive access for mutable borrows.
-It was always possible to generate panics like this in PyO3 in code that releases the GIL with allow_threads or caling a pymethod accepting &self from a &mut self (see the docs on interior mutability,) but now in free-threaded Python there are more opportunities to trigger these panics from Python because there is no GIL to lock concurrent access to mutably borrowed data from Python.
+It was always possible to generate panics like this in PyO3 in code that releases the GIL with Python::allow_threads or calling a python method accepting &self from a &mut self (see the docs on interior mutability,) but now in free-threaded Python there are more opportunities to trigger these panics from Python because there is no GIL to lock concurrent access to mutably borrowed data from Python.

-The most straightforward way to trigger this problem to use the Python threading module to simultaneously call a rust function that mutably borrows a pyclass.
-For example, consider the following PyClass implementation:
+The most straightforward way to trigger this problem is to use the Python threading module to simultaneously call a rust function that mutably borrows a pyclass in multiple threads.
+For example, consider the following implementation:

 #[pyclass]